hyperledger-labs/splice/apps/app/src/pack/examples/README.md

 # Examples

-Currently these directories contain config and bootstrap scripts for canton nodes for validator and supervalidator.
-Refer to the runbook docs for more info.
+Currently, these directories contain the configuration and bootstrap files used in the runbook.
+Please to refer to the runbook docs for more information.